 2. United Airlines

-United Airlines has eight hubs allowing for minimal layovers and flies to more than 110 international destinations.
+With its eight hubs, United Airlines offers minimal layovers and serves over 110 international destinations.
 They score for the conveniences that come with standard Economy, such as carry-ons and seat choice, the United Next program, and the United MileagePlus rewards program.

 3. Alaska Airlines